Maths higher GCSE

 What is the course about?

 This course is for anyone who already has a good level of Maths but wishes to develop this to GCSE level and gain the qualification.
 The Higher course offers an in-depth look at maths up to grade 9 (equivalent to grade A*).
 The course follows the Edexcel syllabus and the qualification is gained by taking exams at the end of the course in May and June.
+(Please note the Thursday classes are not every week, but approximately every third week).

 What will we cover?